hatakkey/MAG-cups/README.md

 ### **4. Start the PPPoE or IPoE fixed sessions**
 - The scripts ./start_dhcp_red.sh, ./start_dhcp.sh, and ./start_pppoe.sh initiate the corresponding session setups.
 We recommend connecting to the individual nodes — cp1 and cp2 — beforehand to start a call trace, so you can monitor session activity in real time.
 All details are described in the documentation link below.
-- Start the broadband session using the pre-defined script:

 ```bash
 [root@compute-1 scripts]#./start_dhcp_red.sh